 I was born in Greece and studied social work as well as theatre and drama in Athens.
 Between 1998-2001, I worked as an actress and a creative play facilitator for pre-school and primary school children.
 From 2001 since 2015, I worked as a social worker for nearly fifteen years both in Greece and then in London.

-I continued my post graduate studies in Psychotherapy in London while being in analysis for more than five years.
-I have been practising and working as a therapist since 2014 with people from varied backgrounds, cultures and personal histories.
-I am on this journey of attending to people whilst working on my personal development for the last fifteen years.
+I continued my post graduate studies in Psychotherapy in London where I have been practising and working as a therapist since 2014 with people from varied backgrounds, cultures and personal histories.